There are many reasons you may only have one day in San Francisco!

-Just above it is the store Alice and the Pirates.
+Just above it is the store Baby the Stars Shine Bright.
 This is a store filled with frilly, doll-like clothing known as “Lolita style”.
 Totally worth a peep after teatime!

 Head to Union Square.

 Sometimes there are art displays up in Union Square or live music, but no matter what, there’s always something going on.